nimnay/TigerTix/README.md

 ### Frontend
 - **React** - Provides a dynamic, component based user interface
 - **Web Speech API** Enables voice input and text to speech for an accessible and conversational booking experience
-- **CCS Styled Components** Ensures responsive and accessible design
+- **CCS Styled Components** Ensures responsive and accessible design.

 ### Backend
 - **Node.JS + Express** - Handles RESTful APIs for each microservice: